 All homeowners in the USA have to pay a certain amount of tax to their local government as property tax.
 Here, these taxes are amongst the highest in the country, which means that it’s easier to find yourself in a position where you’re unable to pay – especially when you are burdened with additional penalties, known as delinquent property taxes in Texas.
-This can result in your home facing foreclosure, a process whereby your property is sold to cover your tax bill.
+This can result in your home facing foreclosure, a process whereby your real estate property can be sold through a court-ordered foreclosure auction to cover your tax bill.
 Here is some insight into tax foreclosure sales and how to avoid foreclosure by paying your property taxes.

 In Texas, where there are property tax lenders, a tax led transfer can also occur.
 In this case, the owner of the property and the tax lender agree on terms together.
 The tax lender cannot get a tax lien without the owner of the property’s consent, which allows the property owner to keep a greater level of control over the proceedings.
 Together with your tax lender, you can work out a way to pay delinquent property taxes and move forward to a workable solution.